 Make a small well in the middle of the dry ingredients and pour in the wet ingredients, stirring gently (using a spatula) until just combined.
 NOTE: DO NOT OVERMIX.

-Add 1 Tbsp vegan butter to a heated skillet over medium-high heat and wait until fully melted.
-Pour 1/3 cup of pancake batter unto the surface of the skillet and cook for about 1-2 minutes (until batter begins to bubble) and gently flip pancake to it’s opposite side, cooking another 1-2 minutes.
+Add 1 tablespoon vegan butter to a heated skillet over medium-high heat and wait until fully melted.
+Pour ⅓ cup of pancake batter unto the surface of the skillet and cook for about 1-2 minutes (until batter begins to bubble) and gently flip pancake to it’s opposite side, cooking another 1-2 minutes.
 NOTE: Be sure to gently press down on pancake to ensure that center cooks through.